-Expanding NMWD's recycled water system could provide a potable water offset of up to 63 AFY if all proposed extension projects were constructed.
-This equates to a total potable water offset of 1,881 AF over 30 years.
+Expanding NMWD's recycled water system could provide a potable water offset of up to 63 AFY (21 MG per year) if all proposed extension projects were constructed.
+This equates to a total potable water offset of 1,881 AF (613 MG) over 30 years.
 Four pipeline extensions were identified for an estimated cost of \$13.1 million.
-The estimated total cost, including capital cost and operations and maintenance (O&M) cost, over a 30-year operating cycle is \$7,900 per AF.
+The estimated total cost, including capital cost and operations and maintenance (0&M) cost, over a 30-year operating cycle is \$7,900 per AF.